Roboblox-flex/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a pradigm that says html css and javascript can live inside one reusable component.
+It makes web apps very dynamic and easy to build.

 1. Describe component state.

+State is anything you belive will change in the component.
+You initialize it.
+ANd update it.

 1. Describe props.

+Proerties that are created in parent and passed into child components.
+State is passed to inherit dependent functionality.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Anything that affects something outside of the function.
+We use the effect hook to syncronize the effect to specific events.
+Or any render.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.